Post Doctoral Research Associates

 David B. Jepsen (continued graduate study for a Ph.D. under my advisorship, 1995-1999); researched the inputs to production and biomass flow in floodplain rivers using stable isotopes; Jordan Fellow 1998; Tom Slick Fellow 1998-99; Presented papers at several professional conferences; 3 peer-reviewed first-authored and 2 co-authored journal articles from his research at TAMU; 1999 TAMU-WFSC Outstanding PhD Student of the Year Award; Formerly Research Scientist, Fishery Coop Unit, Oregon State University; Currently recovery planning specialist with the Oregon Department of Fish and Wildlife. [http://www.dfw.state.or.us/fish/CRP/]

-Anthony Rodger (2013-2015) M.Sc.; Merit Fellowship; Presented papers at 3 scientific conferences; Coauthor of 2 peer-reviewed scientific publications.
-Currently a fishery ecologist with the Oklahoma Department of Natural Resources.
+Anthony Rodger (2013-2015) M.Sc.; Merit Fellowship; Presented papers at several scientific conferences; First authored of 2 peer-reviewed scientific publications; Currently he is a fishery ecologist with the Oklahoma Department of Natural Resources.

 Rebecca Pizano (2011-2013) M.Sc.; Researching fish community ecology along the fluvial gradient of the lower Neches River in response to flow; TAMU Diversity Fellowship, NSF Louis Stokes Fellowship; WFSC Outstanding MSc Student Research 2013; Texas Chapter American Fisheries Society Outstanding Graduate Student Research 2013; Presented a paper at one scientific conference; Currently an ecologist with the Texas General Land Office.